 - Trips in central and west Mexico

-Further photo galleries will be added in due course, including:
+Further photo galleries may be added later.

 My sincere thanks to Dr Kimberly Lamay Licursi for recognizing the importance of this photo album and for so kindly entrusting it to my care.